Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.3.9 =
+* Fixed a couple of vulnerable issues with the business directory and business category shortcodes

 = 3.3.8 =
 * Updated the plugin to work with WP 6.3